Dependence of peculiar velocity on the host properties of the gravitational wave sources and its impact on the measurement of Hubble constant: Impact of peculiar velocity on Hubble constant estimation

-Having three populations of galaxies (discussed in section \ref{subsection:GLADE+}) from GLADE+ and their $v_p$ realizations, we use the $d_L$ posteriors obtained using (i) luminosity distance posterior from Bilby and (ii) Gaussian luminosity distance posterior to obtain posterior distribution on Hubble constant $H_0$ from the mock samples.
+Having three populations of galaxies (discussed in section \ref{subsection:GLADE+}) from GLADE+, we generate samples of $v_p$ for each galaxy from a normal distribution with standard deviation $\sigma_{v_p}$.
+This forms the peculiar velocity posterior ($P(v_p|M,\hat{u})$).
+We then use the $d_L$ posteriors obtained using (i) luminosity distance posterior from Bilby and (ii) Gaussian luminosity distance posterior to obtain posterior distribution on Hubble constant $H_0$ from the mock samples.